ruby0x1/hxtypedarray/README.md

 ###todo:

+- Test and ensure haxe 3.1.3 compatibility
+- Lower footprint where possible (Bytes)
 - Endianness handling is not complete yet
   - structure is set up for it, but ArrayBufferIO should implement all cases
   - unit tests for endianness correctness and usage
   - defaults to little endian or underlying platform/haxe code
 - add unit tests for DataView [examples](https://github.com/inexorabletash/polyfill/blob/master/tests/typedarray_tests.js)
 - use haxe.unit for agnostic tests instead of moxha
-- throughput performance tests for regression, all types
+- throughput performance tests for regression
 - Document user facing API according to differences with spec

 #### Structure: